 - Connections: Children, Youth and Family Resources

 Out of school and out of work?
 Need a GED?
 Need support to stay in school?
-Each year our agency supports several programs in the community that provide employment and training services to targeted low-income, in-school and out-of-school youth, ages 16-21.
+Each year our agency supports several programs in the community that provide employment and training services to targeted low income, in school and out of school youth, ages 16 to 24.
 Specific eligibility requirements and services vary for each program.
-To get further information on current programs select the a link below:
+To find further information on current programs select the link below:

-When funds are available, our Youth Services division sponsors a summer employment program for eligible youth ages 14-21.
-This six-week program provides the opportunity for youth to work 30 hours per week and earn $8 per hour.
-The goal of the program is to connect youth with public and private sector employers so they can gain an appreciation of the labor market, gain insights into their own strengths as employable citizens, and learn marketable skills.
+When funds are available, our Youth Services Division provides a summer employment program for eligible youth ages 14 to 24.
+This six-week program provides the opportunity for youth to work 30 hours per week and earn $8.25 per hour.
+The goal of the program is to connect youth with public and private sector employers so they can gain an appreciation of the labor market, gain insights into their strengths as employable citizens and learn marketable skills.
 The selection of participants is based on the eligibility criteria set by the funding source, which may vary each year.
-If funds become available for the upcoming summer, this Web site will be updated with a link that will provide further details.
+If funds become available for the upcoming summer, this website will be updated with a link that will provide further details.

 Benefits to Employers